 There are a number of daily activities and processes required to keep a business running smoothly.
 Facilities and equipment need proper upkeep.
-Workers need personal protective gear to keep them safe from hazards.
+Workers need personal protective equipment (PPE) to keep them safe from hazards.
 Stockrooms must be adequately stocked with tools, cleaning supplies, and other materials.
 These activities (and others) are referred to as maintenance, repair, and operations (MRO).

 Unfortunately, MRO activities are often seen as minor relative to other business processes such as production.
 However, the degree to which an organization manages and carries out MRO activities greatly benefits – or hampers – business operations.
 As the term suggests, the maintenance team plays a large role in performing MRO.
 This article provides an overview of MRO as it relates to maintenance management.

 MRO is an acronym that stands for maintenance, repair, and operations.
 Broadly speaking, MRO refers to any activities and processes needed to run a business such as asset maintenance, accounting, customer service, and even administrative tasks like responding to emails and reception duties.